j-osua/Video-RAG-master/readme.md

 python3 -m pip install -e .
 ```

-- Step 3: Copy all the files in 'vidrag_pipeline' under the root dir of LLaVA-NeXT;
+- Step 3: Copy all the files in `vidrag_pipeline` under the root dir of LLaVA-NeXT;

-- Step 4: Copy all the files in 'ape_tools' under the 'demo' dir of APE;
+- Step 4: Copy all the files in `ape_tools` under the `demo` dir of APE;

-- Step 5: Opening a service of APE by running the code under APE/demo:
+- Step 5: Opening a service of APE by running the code under `APE/demo`:

 ```
 python demo/ape_service.py